WiseHorror/Veinmine/README.md

 ﻿![enter image description here](https://i.imgur.com/OAfRGXK.jpg) Tired of mining for ages?
-With VeinMine you're able to mine the whole ore/rock vein at once!
+With Veinmine you're able to mine the whole ore/rock vein at once!
 You can do this by holding down the assigned key (Left Alt by default) while mining!
-This mod does essentially the same thing as [SeleniumMineBoom](https://valheim.thunderstore.io/package/SeleniumCoreTeam/SeleniumMineBoom/)﻿ but lets you configure a key, so you don't always mine a whole vein at once if you don't want to.

 ## **Version 1.0.0 - Progressive mode added!**